 Everything you love about tacos in a low calorie, one-pot meal.
-This veggie-packed Loaded Taco Skillet is ready from start to finish in 30 minutes!
+This Taco Skillet is loaded with beef, beans, and veggies and is ready from start to finish in 30 minutes!

 This is one of those life-saver recipes to turn to when you’re at the end of a brutal day.
 You know those days?
 We seem to be having a lot of them lately but an easy, wholesome dinner can do a lot to make even that most difficult day end on a good note.